dmil/code4policy/git/07-merging.md

 1. Get into your teams and come up with a team name and a product owner if you haven't already done so.

-2. Have the product owner create a **blank** repository (no README) under their account named `test-collab`.
+2. Have the product owner create a **blank** repository (no README) under their account named `our-website`.

-3. Add the remaining team members as collaborators to the repo.
+3. The product owner should add the remaining team members as collaborators to the repo.
 This is done under the repo settings.

-4. Enable github pages on this repo with the `master` branch as the source.
+4. The product owner should enable github pages on this repo with the `master` branch as the source.

 5. Everyone should clone the empty repository.